-Best Time to Visit Central India
+What is the Best Month to Visit Central India?

 For birding and wildlife areas of Uttarakhand (Corbett, Binsar, Sattal), October – May is the best time barring January, (even February and March for higher areas) when it can be too cold for North India tour packages.

-Best Time to Visit East India
+What Month is Best to Visit East India?

 Highland and wildlife areas of North East India (Assam, Meghalaya) are best visited during November to April.
 This is the driest season and parks are open for safaris.
 Remote Himalayan destinations or Arunachal Pradesh have a limited window for a visit during March-April and October &November.
 During other months it could be too rainy (May-September) or too cold (December – February).

-Travel To India Advice
+Travel To India Checklist

 As per Indian immigration laws, all foreign nationals are required to hold a passport valid for the next 6 months from the date of arrival in India and a valid visa issued by an Indian Mission or Post located in home location.
 The image above effectively displays the visa to India requirement for various countries.
 Image attribution: https://commons.wikimedia.org/wiki/File:Visa_policy_of_India.png